 Our staff is made up of a committed team working in counselling, public education, client care, outreach, police and court support, volunteer management, communications, and administration.
-To reach any of these departments or for someone specific, please contact our general office line at 780.423.4102.
+To reach any of these departments or for someone specific, please contact our team at the general office line: 780.423.4102.

-SACE is grateful to have over 80 volunteers on our support and information line, as well as volunteers who help with fundraising, administrative support, and special projects.
+SACE is grateful to have over 80 volunteers on our team, including volunteers who help on the support and information line and with fundraising, administrative support, and special projects.

-Devin has been a police officer since 1999, and currently he is the Superintendent of the Investigative Support Division with the Edmonton Police Service (EPS).
-During his career he has worked in a variety of areas such as patrol, crime scenes investigation, criminal investigations, and organizational management.
+Devin has been a police officer since 1999, and currently he is the Deputy Chief, Investigations and Support Services Bureau with the Edmonton Police Service (EPS).
+During his career, he has worked in a variety of areas such as patrol, crime scenes investigation, criminal investigations, and organizational management.
 In these areas, Devin has completed several large-scale transformational projects that continue to modernize the EPS.

 Part of this history included working as both a detective and staff sergeant in charge of the Sexual Assault Section.
 In these roles he became knowledgeable about the complexity and challenges with these crimes, and wanted to ensure police investigations were considerate of victim healing and wellness.
 This is also where he became first involved in the work of the Sexual Assault Centre of Edmonton (SACE).

 Having been born and raised in Edmonton, she is passionate about organizations and initiatives that make the community a stronger and safer place.
 In all her volunteering positions, she believes that offering the right space, support and compassion is key to building a better community.
-She is involved with the Friends of University Hospitals, Arts and Culture Council of Strathcona County, Federation of Asian Canadian Lawyers, and an annual Low Income Tax Clinic program.
+She is involved with the Federation of Asian Canadian Lawyers, and was previously involved with the Friends of University Hospitals and an annual Low Income Tax Clinic program.

 Outside of work and volunteering, Michelle loves to eat and travel.
 When at home, she is regularly trying new recipes and restaurants and, when abroad, she is always exploring new cuisines.

-Jodi works at the City of Edmonton where she is currently leading the implementation of the City’s 25-Year Waste Strategy.
+Jodi works at the City of Edmonton where she leads the implementation of the City’s 25-Year Waste Strategy, and a wide range of corporate services, for Edmonton’s Waste Services Utility.
 Prior to joining the City, Jodi worked overseas as a business development and marketing professional with a number of technology companies, and in rural Alberta as the Manager of a Regional Economic Development Alliance.

-Vivian Mills currently works for Concordia University of Edmonton (CUE) as the Applications Coordinator in the Information Technology (IT) Services department.
-She has more than 25 years of IT industry experience and has a number of certifications to her credit.
-Vivian is also working to complete her Masters degree in Information Systems Security Management (MISSM) from CUE.
+Vivian Mills currently works for Concordia University of Edmonton (CUE) as the IT Applications Manager in the Information Technology (IT) Services department.
+She has nearly 30 years of IT industry experience and has a number of certifications to her credit.

-In her personal life Vivian is married to her loving partner of 18 years and together they have two children and one dog, who believes she is the third kid.
-In her spare time Vivian loves to cook, make pickles, read, and – when possible – travel.
-She also recently completed 7 years as a Scouter, but is taking a break for now so she can focus on her schooling.
+In her personal life, Vivian is married to her loving partner of 21 years and together they have two children and one dog, who believes she is the third kid.
+In her spare time, Vivian loves to cook, make pickles, read, and – when possible – travel.
+She also sings in a competitive barbershop chorus and quartet.

 Vivian is honoured to volunteer her time as a board member of SACE.
 She hopes her contributions help make a difference to everyone served by this organization.

 Danielle Green earned a Bachelor of Arts Degree from the University of British Columbia in 2001.
 She received her Bachelor of Laws from the University of Alberta in 2005.
 Danielle is originally from British Columbia and returned there for her Articles between 2005 and 2006 at a civil litigation firm.
-In September, 2006, she returned to Edmonton and began working with Edmonton Prosecutions.
+Danielle was called to the Bar in BC in May 2006.
+In September 2006, she returned to Edmonton where she was called to the Bar and began her career as a Prosecutor with Edmonton Prosecutions.